*Hearing Impairment Team

 - foster links with local and national organisations

-The video below gives an overview of living with hearing loss.
+The video above gives an overview of living with hearing loss.

 How can I access the service?